Ibr-Almadawy/MyUdagram/README.md

  ## 3. Project folders and files:
  This project start with 2 main folders:
   - **udagram-api:**
-   This folder contains all back-end files and provide the main files *server.ts* and *sequelize.ts* to setup server and connect database, also contains *config.ts* which contains the enviroment variables pulled from *.env* file, also contains the *package.json* which contains all the dependencies to build and run back-end code and all scripts to interact with back-end.
+   This folder contains all back-end files and provide the main files *server.ts* and *sequelize.ts* to setup server and connect database, also contains *config.ts* which contains the environment variables pulled from *.env* file, also contains the *package.json* which contains all the dependencies to build and run back-end code and all scripts to interact with back-end.
   - **udagram-frontend:**
    This folder contains the main *Angular* files for the front-end, also there is a files for testing *End To End testing* and *Unit testing, also there is the front-end *package.json* file which contains all the dependencies to build and run back-end code and all scripts to interact with front-end.
    - **Root level:**
-   Main *package.json* provided in the root level (will discuss in "Deploing process steps" section), and *README.md* file (this file), and another important folder in the root level initiated *.circleci* (Also I will discuss in "Deploing process steps" section).
+   Main *package.json* provided in the root level (will discuss in "Deploing process steps" section), and *`README.md`* file (this file), and another important folder in the root level initiated *.circleci* (Also I will discuss in "Deploing process steps" section).

 ## 4. Deploying process steps:
   - **First**
-  Trying to setup project locally, After got a good time with the back-end code in *udagram-end* folder, I found that we need to initiate a Enviroment variables file *.env* inside the back-end root to let the *config.ts* file pull all this variabes to push it to back-end files and this variables are:
+  Trying to setup project locally, After got a good time with the back-end code in *udagram-end* folder, I found that we need to initiate a envirnoment variables file *.env* inside the back-end root to let the *config.ts* file pull all this variabes to push it to back-end files and this variables are:

     1. POSTGRES_USERNAME
     2. POSTGRES_PASSWORD